David Greene (director)

-Lucius David Syms-Greene (born Lucius David Syms Brian Lederman; 22 February 1921 - 7 April 2003), known as David Greene, was a British television and film director, and actor.
+Lucius David Syms-Greene (born David Brian Lederman; 22 February 1921 - 7 April 2003), known as David Greene, was a British television and film director, and actor.

 Early life and career

 David Greene was born in Manchester, England, and originally trained as a journalist, working for the Walthamstow Guardian.
 In the Second World War he served in the merchant navy but was invalided out in 1941.
 He became Publicity Manager for the Everyman Theatre in London before deciding to become an actor.
 After training at RADA, he further perfected his craft at the renowned repertory theatre, the Oxford Playhouse, where he worked under the director Peter Ashmore.
 Greene began public performances in 1948, including roles at the Old Vic.
 He moved into British films in the same year, including some minor "classics" such as The Wooden Horse (1950).

-In 1953 Greene emigrated to Toronto, Canada, where he worked in television production with the CBC, including on the acclaimed 1956 television play Flight into Danger.
+In 1952 Greene emigrated to Toronto, Canada, where he worked in television production with the CBC, including on the acclaimed 1956 television play Flight into Danger.
 He later moved on to Hollywood, California, United States.
 Most of his initial films as a director, however, were made and produced back in Britain, and it was only in the mid-1970s that he became firmly established in Hollywood as a filmmaker for television.

 Personal life

-Greene was married seven times: Margaret Lane (1941–48), Katharine Blake (1948–59), Eileen Grace Jack (1959–70), Thomasina Doreen Patricia Jones (1972–73), Vanessa Linsell (1975–81), Lauren Rickey Greene (1981–2001) and Kelly Greene (2003).
+Greene was married seven times: Margaret Lane (1941–48), Katherine Blake (1948–59), Eileen Grace Jack (1959–70), Thomasina Doreen Patricia Jones (1972–73), Vanessa Linsell (1975–81), Lauren Rickey Greene (1981–2001) and Kelly Greene (2003).
 Greene was divorced from five of his seven wives.
 His marriage to Thomasina ended in her death and his seventh ended in his own death of pancreatic cancer three days later.
-He had one child each with Vanessa Linsell, Thomasina Jones, Eileen Grace Jack and Katharine Blake.
+He had one child each with Vanessa Linsell, Thomasina Jones, Eileen Grace Jack and Katherine Blake.

 He died aged 82 on 7 April 2003 of pancreatic cancer, in Ojai, California.